You may be able to claim back money from the government if you make energy-saving home improvements.

 How to claim

-Get and agree a quote from a Green Deal installation company that’s registered with the Home Improvement Fund.
+Get a quote from a Green Deal installer or provider that’s registered with the Home Improvement Fund.

-Apply for a Home Improvement Fund voucher before you start the work.
+Apply for and receive a Home Improvement Fund voucher before you start the work.

 Complete the work.